Disability Services Main Banner

 The Autism Spectrum Support Group offers a comfortable and confidential place for students diagnosed with Aspergers to discuss academic and life issues, and how to cope with them.
 This group gathers for biweekly meetings during fall and spring semesters.
 This group is facilitated by our doctoral practicum students and any students registered with ODS and diagnosed with Aspergers are welcome.

-For more information about the support group, please download the program brochure or contact ODS.
+For more information about the support group, please download the program brochure.

 Career and Vocational Support